nyrahul/ietf-data/DCO_performance_report.md

 3. Change this node's location such that the wireless range is out of reach
 4. Will result in (sub)child nodes in switching parent nodes causing NPDAO or DCO been initiated.

+### Getting stale entries stats
+Stale entries refers to routing entries that the target node no longer uses for downstream traffic.
+Stale entries are left behind because of sub-optimal route invalidation.
+Getting these stats are non-trivial since it is difficult to understand which of the routing entries are no longer needed.
+Whitefield allows to query default route and routing entries for each of the node.
+It is possible to check based on current default route which is the upstream path which has been selected by the node and mark those routing entries.
+Since RPL currently establishes bidirectional path i.e. the upstream and downstream paths are essentially same, it is possible to verify which are active routing entries and which are stale.

-Every experiment ran for close to 2 hours.
+Every experiment executed for close to 30 minutes taking 5 readings of each.
 The stale entries, unconnected nodes and other stats were sampled during this time.

 # Scenario 1: Parent Switch due to metric deterioration
 In case where the parent switch happens due to metric deterioration, the old parent is still reachable albeit with bad metrics.
 NPDAO which is required to be sent through old parent might still work in this case.
 We wanted to check following in this context: